Denis2054/AI_Educational/README.md

 This repository contains AI material used for the books and courses I author and co-author.

-Everything is opensource to be shared and used by all.

-Google Colaboratory Jupyter Notebooks are self-contained.

 # images citations:
 cat.jpg: Denis Rothman<br>
 butterfly: [Wikicommons](https://commons.wikimedia.org/wiki/File:Small_heath_(Coenonympha_pamphilus)_P.jpg)<br>